Dmitry Alexeenko

 The big for loop

-First things first, the agent loop.
-The agent's job is to take a single user message and turn it into a result.
-Doing that usually takes more than one model call.
-The loop is quite simple:
+Start with the agent loop.
+Its job is to take one user message and turn it into a result, which usually takes more than one model call.
+The loop itself is simple:

 1. Ask the model what to do next